-I thought of ways that would to make this trip an experience of a lifetime then I realized living in the community so included homestay programme in my itinerary.
+I would like to make this trip an experience of a lifetime so I asked myself if living in the community or a family could give me a different kind of experience?
+That's when I decided to included homestay programme in my itinerary.

 Homestay is a programme where guests experiences local’s lifestyle.
-I decided to make it the highlight of my visit in Negeri Sembilan in Malaysia.
+It was the highlight of my recent visit in Malaysia.

 Two days before our flight to Kuala Lumpur, I started booking for homestay via email which I got from go2homestay.com.
-I emailed two, Homestay Pachitan and Pelegong, unfortunately I only got immediate response from Homestay Pelegong thus I chose it.
+I actually emailed two - Homestay Pachitan and Pelegong.
+I only got an immediate response from Homestay Pelegong though.

-Homestay Pachitan is located near Port Dickson, the longest beaches in Malaysia.
-It's a popular place on Peninsular Malaysia’s Southwestern Coast.
-It’s about an hour drive from Seremban, the capital of Negeri Sembilan.
+Homestay Pachitan is located near Port Dickson, the longest beaches in Malaysia and a popular place on Peninsular Malaysia’s Southwestern Coast.
+It’s about an hour drive from Seremban, the capital of Negeri Sembilan

 On the other hand, Homestay Pelegong is the nearest in the town of Seremban.
 It’s about 20 minutes drive to Seremban.

-Almost midnight when we arrived in Kuala Lumpur International Airport, unfortunately, we were not able to catch the last train at 11pm going Negeri Sembilan so we decided to check-in in a small yet clean and air-conditioned backpacker room in Chinatown.
+It was around 11PM when we arrived in Kuala Lumpur International Airport, unfortunately, we were not able to catch the last train at 11pm going Negeri Sembilan so we decided to check-in in a small yet clean and air-conditioned backpacker room in Chinatown

-The Backpackers Traveler’s Inn has a room for three worth 45 Malaysian Ringgit (15RM per person or about P200), that’s the cheapest I guess!
+We got a room at Backpackers Traveler’s Inn worth 45 Malaysian Ringgit (wince we're three, each will only pay 15RM or about P200), that’s the cheapest I guess!

 Displayed is Philippine Map at Backpackers Traveler’s Inn